mathlingua/mathlore-content/README.md

 # Math Codex

-The Math Codex is a free and open repository of mathematical knowledge encoded in the [MathLingua](https://www.mathlingua.org) language that allows mathematical concepts to be describe precisely and rendered beautifully.
+This repository is the The Math Codex, a free and open repository of mathematical knowledge encoded in the [MathLingua](https://www.mathlingua.org) language that allows mathematical concepts to be describe precisely and rendered beautifully.

+You can view the Math Codex at [www.mathcodex.org](https://www.mathcodex.org).

 It is intended to be a starting point for writing your own MathLingua documents and its source code can be found at the